How Is Psoriatic Arthritis Linked to Psoriasis?

 How common is psoriatic arthritis?

-Researchers estimate that up to 1% of people in the United States will develop psoriatic arthritis and that about 30% of people will plaque psoriasis will go on to develop psoriatic arthritis at some point2.
+Researchers estimate that up to 1% of people in the United States will develop psoriatic arthritis and that about 30-40% of people with plaque psoriasis will go on to develop psoriatic arthritis at some point2.
 Although people of any age can develop psoriatic arthritis, it usually happens after the age of 30 and before the age of 50.

 Like psoriasis of the skin, psoriatic arthritis tends to run in families3.
 Around 40% of people with psoriatic arthritis have a relative who also has had psoriasis or psoriatic arthritis.
 Having a parent or sibling with psoriatic arthritis makes a person about 50 times more likely to develop the condition than someone without this family link4.